Learn Believe Achieve

 "I can do all things through Christ who strengthens me" Philippians 4:13

 ‘Achieve’ reflects the importance of achieving academically and celebrating the rewards of hard work and resilience.
 We also value the many personal achievements that our pupils demonstrate each day; everyone is encouraged to aim high in order to be the best they can be.

-As a school, through discussions with parents, governors, staff and children, we have identified Christian Values, Curriculum Drivers and Learning Muscles which provide the foundations for the curriculum we deliver, takes into consideration the context of our school and embeds the school's vision.
+As a school, through discussions with parents, governors, staff and children, we have identified Christian Values and Curriculum Drivers which provide the foundations for the curriculum we deliver, takes into consideration the context of our school and embeds the school's vision.